noahehall/theBookOfNoah/architecture/interface-oriented-design.md

   - law 3 - if an implementation is unable to perform its responsibilities, it shall notify its caller
     - an implementation should alwayts report problems that are encounted and that it cannot fix itself

+## interface method cohesiveness
+  - methods in an interface should be cohesive
+  - i.e. provide services that revolve around a common concept
+  - deciding the level of cohesion is an artform
+    - cohesiveness is a spectrum from functional cohesion to coincidental cohesion
+  - you can have a huge base interface, in which all methods are part of a single interface
+    - e.g. i-do-everything-printer-interface
+  - you can have multiple interfaces which together provide the capabilities of a concept
+    - e.g. color-printer-interface vs black-n-white-printer-interface

+## interface-implementation coupling
+  - always decouple the implementation by using an interface and hiding the implementation
+  - this allows for loosely coupled interfaces

 # interface contracts
   - agreement between users of interfaces and their implementation